WayScience/waysciencelab.com/_posts/2022-10-31-segmentation.md

 After all of my struggles, I was able to install CellProfiler from source and install this plugin on my Linux computer (unfortunately, my Macbook to this day still refuses to just download CellProfiler from source).
 After installation, it only took one additional simple answer.
-With the help of the amazing Beth Cimini, (she [linked me to a part of the wiki](https://github.com/CellProfiler/CellProfiler-plugins/issues/161) that discussed setting CellProfiler plugin paths), I was able to use the plugin.
+With the help of the amazing Beth Cimini, (she [linked me to a part of the wiki](https://github.com/CellProfiler/CellProfiler/blob/master/cellprofiler/data/help/other_plugins.rst) that discussed setting CellProfiler plugin paths), I was able to use the plugin.

 However, using the plugin came with an interesting challenge.

-The challenge that I ran across was that my version of the `runcellpose.py` file was not displaying all the parameters that I saw on the version in the[CellProfiler-plugins repository](https://github.com/CellProfiler/CellProfiler-plugins/blob/master/runcellpose.py).
+The challenge that I ran across was that my version of the `runcellpose.py` file was not displaying all the parameters that I saw on the version in the [CellProfiler-plugins repository](https://github.com/CellProfiler/CellProfiler-plugins/blob/master/runcellpose.py).
 For the longest time, I believed that the file I downloaded onto my computer was the most up-to-date.
 When I finally thought, "*huh, maybe I should check my file and see what it looks like*", I came to the realization that the code in my file did not match what was on the latest Github version.